Our Mission

 Schedule changes will normally occur at the beginning of the school year only for the following reasons:

 A student who wishes to add a class to his/her schedule for one of the above reasons must do so within the first ten school days of the semester.
 A student who wishes to drop a class without penalty must do so within the first ten school days of the semester.
+A student who does not drop a class within the first ten school days of the semester will receive an F in the class, which will be factored in a students’ GPA.
 No class will be dropped to accommodate an added class without the permission of the parent/guardian and the building principal or his/her designee.
 Students have the right to appeal the drop procedures to the building principal or his/her designee.
 (Board Policy 684.06)

 Seal of Biliteracy